Nepal’s telecom sector sees growth pick up, with mobile internet access increasing rapidly

-A number of factors had been slowing the early development of Nepal’s telecom network.
-Certainly the country’s mountainous topography has made it extremely difficult to develop its telecommunications infrastructure.
+Efforts to expand the telecom sector in Nepal have met with many challenges.
+Nepal’s mountainous topography has made it extremely difficult to develop its telecommunications infrastructure.
 Furthermore, Nepal had been struggling under an adverse economic situation caused largely by political instability.
 Over the years, acts of terrorism and the activity of the Maoist rebels operating throughout the country have taken their toll on the telecom network – both directly and indirectly.
-But of late the tardiness of the government in addressing market reforms and developing national policies has been weighing on the overall development of the telecom sector.
+Of late, it has been the tardiness of the government in addressing market reforms and developing national policies that has been weighing on the overall development of the telecom sector.

 The Nepal Telecom Company, the state-owned incumbent operator, has been the major builder and operator of the national telecom network.
 For a long time it held a monopoly over all aspects of telecom in the country.
 With the opening up of the market, Nepal Telecom lost its monopoly on basic telecom services a little more than a decade ago with the licensing of United Telecom Ltd (UTL).
 It subsequently surrendered its monopoly on mobile services with the licensing of Spice Nepal Pvt Ltd, later known as Ncell, in 2004.
 The period after 2006 saw notably strong subscriber growth, especially in the mobile segment of the market.
 Mobile penetration went from 5% in 2007 to more than 70% in 2014.

 Despite all the energy that has gone into the sector, there was still a significant disparity between the high coverage levels in the cities and the coverage available in the underdeveloped rural regions.
 Progress on providing some minimum access had been good, however.

-- By mid-2013 mobile penetration in Nepal, relatively low by world standards, was quickly moving upwards, with mobile subscriber numbers having increased fourfold in just four years;
+- By mid-2014 mobile penetration in Nepal, still relatively low by world standards, was moving steadily upwards, with mobile subscriber numbers having increased fivefold in just five years;

-- After being sluggish for years, the internet segment of the market has finally started to move; user penetration has been increasing rapidly in recent years;
+- After being sluggish for years, the internet segment of the market has finally started to move; user penetration in particular has been increasing in recent years;

-- While broadband represents a high proportion of total fixed internet connections, internet subscriptions remain low;
+- While broadband represents a high proportion of total fixed internet connections, fixed internet subscriptions remain low;